IslandSQL/IslandSQL/README.md

 The HTML reference shows the latest version of the document.
 However, the latest snapshot version in PDF format represents the version that was used to define the grammar.

+The railroad diagrams of the current grammar are produced by [RR](https://github.com/GuntherRademacher/rr) and can be found [here](https://islandsql.github.io/IslandSQL/grammar.xhtml).

 ### Statements

 The current islands of interests are: